 Here are my tips to help you make the most of your day in Labadee, Haiti.

 Labadee has four beaches: Adrenaline Beach, Columbus Cove, Nellie's Beach, and Barefoot Beach.
 The “best” beach depends on what activities you enjoy most.
 Barefoot Beach is reserved for suite guests of Royal Caribbean.

 There are plenty of complimentary beach chairs for everyone, but shade is somewhat limited.
 Arrive at the beach within the first hour if you want to be choosy about your spot.
 Assume that any beach you choose will be crowded.
 We arrived early and got a beautiful shady spot, but were soon surrounded on all sides by our fellow passengers.

-If you’d like more space and comfort, consider reserving a cabana a month or more before your trip.
+If you'd like more space and comfort, consider reserving a cabana a month or more before your trip.
 We considered a cabana, but waited too long and all but the most expensive ones were gone 2-3 weeks before we left home.
-We still had a great day at Labadee, but if you’re serious about a cabana, plan ahead.
+We still had a great day at Labadee, but plan ahead if you really want a cabana.

 Adrenaline Beach is the longest beach, running most of the length of the peninsula on the far side.
-You’ll see it on your left soon after you disembark.
+You'll see it on your left soon after you disembark.
 Most activities on Adrenaline Beach, including swimming, will be found at the far end.
-Dragon’s Breath Zipline, Dragon’s Breath Coaster and sport courts for volleyball, basketball and soccer can be found at Adrenaline Beach.
+Dragon's Breath Zipline, Dragon's Breath Coaster, and sports courts for volleyball, basketball, and soccer can be found at Adrenaline Beach.

 Columbus Cove is at the end of the road.
 It's a nice beach with palm trees and family activities.
 Arawak Water Park and Dragon's Splash Water Slide are located at Columbus Cove.